 By navigating through the above feature, you now have an easy and single access point to the material the Europeana Sounds consortium shared with you during the last two years and a half!
-Whether you are interested in non Western classical music, spoken word performance recordings or sound effect recordings, [...]
+Whether you are interested in non-Western classical music, spoken word performance recordings or sound effect recordings, come [...]

-On the 18th of October the Netherlands Institute for Sound and Vision welcomed 19 participants to their second Europeana Sounds edit-a-thon.
+On 18 October the Netherlands Institute for Sound and Vision welcomed 19 participants to their second Europeana Sounds edit-a-thon.
 After a day of hard work and fun the participants enriched 84 Wikipedia articles with cultural heritage of wildlife. […]

 Bells are an essential part of the landscape: animal bells, campaniles, church bells.
 Contemporary society tends to forget them.
 These sound markers of space and time are superseded, supplemented by many other technologies and public services (the beep of your alarm or the firefighters siren). […]